ashfollen/post-patch-delete/README.md

 # Post, Patch, Delete with fetch

-Run `json-server --watch db.json` to access our mock API
+Run `json-server --watch db.json` to access the mock API

 Goals:
     1. Create a new object and `POST` to the API